xxfoundation/elixxir-docs/end_to_end.md

 in our code base as a "baseKey" which is deterministically derived from the DH and SIDH shared secrets.

+	basekey := GenerateInGroup(HKDF(H(DH_shared_secret | SIDH_shared_secret)))

 The two shared secrets are hashed together using Blake2b and then expanded using HKDF-Blake2b.
-However currently the HKDF expansion output is feed into an algorithm for selecting cyclic group curves.
-The "baseKey" is an element of the cyclic group but this isn't currently a requirement and we have plans to change this in the future.
+However currently the HKDF expansion output is feed into an algorithm for selecting an element of the cyclic group, a function called ``GenerateInGroup``.
+The "baseKey" is an element of the cyclic group but this isn't currently a requirement and we have plans to change this in the future so that basekey will be a 32 byte value instead.

 ### Per Message Key Derivation and per Message Encryption/Decryption